 ITU-T maintains cooperative relationships with many other organizations.
 The technologies for which these organizations are responsible continue to converge, which has resulted in an increase of interdependency between ITU-T's work programme and the programmes of other organizations.
 This Supplement describes a process for authoritative document exchange with another organization, which is to be agreed upon with that organization.
-It also introduces generic procedures for developing an ITU-T document (Recommendation, Supplement, etc.) in collaboration with another organization.
-Such generic procedures are to be considered as guidelines for negotiating a process or mode of collaboration with another qualified organization.
+It also introduces generic procedures for developing an ITU-T document (Recommendation, Supplement, etc.) in collaboration with one (or more) other organization(s).
+Such generic procedures are to be considered as guidelines for negotiating a process or mode of collaboration with other qualified organization(s).